jaybeeuu/jaybeeuu-dev/packages/posts/src/the-value-and-weight-of-tests/the-value-and-weight-of-tests.md

 The value of tests comes over time, and even then the value is most often in things that don't happen.
 Bugs that *don't* show up,
-time *not* spent understanding what the intended outcome of some twisty logic.
+time *not* spent understanding the intended outcome of some twisty logic.
 They need to be thought of as an investment.
-THey will pay dividends.
+They will pay dividends.

-Of course justifying time spent doing something that prevented something happening is hard.
+Of course justifying the time spent preventing something is hard.
+Can you prove the bugs would have happened if there weren't the test?
-You need to have the counter example in order to prove it, so it ends up needing to be taken on faith.
+You need to have the counter example in order to prove it, so there is a level of needing to take it on faith.
-Add to that a dev team complaining about unit tests that fail or E2E tests that flake out, spending large amounts of time writing and maintaining test suites instead of writing features or simply upping every estimate in order to allow time to write the tests...
+Add to that a dev team complaining about unit tests getting in the way or E2E tests that flake out, spending large amounts of time writing and maintaining test suites instead of writing features and upping every estimate...
 You can see why some people around the project wonder what they are buying.

-So in order to do the professional thing and make sure our code is tested properly, we must make sure that the value is greater than the weight of *every* test.
+So in order to do the professional thing and make sure our code is tested properly, we must make sure that the value of **every** test is greater than the weight.

 ## Trim the Fat

-OK so if you've gotten this far then you've waded through my dreadful analogy for long enough to deserve a reward.
 Hopefully the big question on your lips is "How to I get Value without the Weight?"

 Well it's impossible.
 Every test takes some time to write, some time to run and maintain.
 So there's always some weight.
 That's how physics works in this universe.
 Sorry.
 There's no getting around it,
 but at least we can do better than the sack o' pennies.

+These are some things I think about when I'm writing tests to try and minimize the weight.

 1. Run them.